ahmedgurbuz/Employees_Database/README.md

 #### Data Modeling

-CSVs are inspected and  Entity Relationship Diagram (ERD) of the tables are sketched.
+CSV files are inspected and  Entity Relationship Diagram (ERD) of the tables are sketched.

 ![ERD Diagram](Entity_Relationship_Diagram_ERD.JPG)